Now look, I really don't intend to sound no at all or even though I do.

 Who said he wasn't me?

-Well, the only reason he isn't me is that he failed trying to be.
+Oh, well, the only reason he isn't me is that he failed trying to be.

 No, no, no.

-Uh oh, folks, that's sorry.
+Uh-oh, folks, that's sorry.

-Starting to know the microphone.
+Starting on the microphone.